by Scott Mehl © Unofficial Royalty 2020

 The Assassin – Gaetano Bresci

 Gaetano Bresci was born in Prato, Tuscany, in 1869, and later emigrated to the United States.
-Already having been exposed to an anarchist group in Prato, his views continued to evolve while living abroad.
+Bresci had been exposed to an anarchist group in Prato and his views continued to evolve while living in the United States.
 Following the Bava-Beccaris massacre, Bresci became determined to return to Italy and avenge the deaths of so many innocent people.
-He arrived back in Italy in May 1900, eventually making his way to Monza, where he tracked the movements of the King who typically spent his summers there at the Royal Villa.
+He arrived back in Italy in May 1900, eventually making his way to Monza, where he tracked the movements of King Umberto I of Italy who typically spent his summers at the Royal Villa in Monza, Italy

 The Assassination

 In May 1898, workers organized a strike in Milan, protesting the rising food costs in Italy.
 A peaceful strike turned violent and riots broke out around the city.
 Umberto’s government brought General Fiorenzo Bava-Beccaris in to help restore order.
-However, the General ordered his troops to fire on the demonstrators on May 7th, resulting in nearly 100 deaths and several hundred injuries.
-Further uproar came when the King honored the General the following month, presenting him with the Great Cross of the Order of Savoy.
+However, the General ordered his troops to fire on the demonstrators on May 7, 1898, resulting in nearly 100 deaths and several hundred injuries.
+Further uproar came when King Umberto I honored General Bava-Beccaris the following month, presenting him with the Great Cross of the Order of Savoy.

 On the evening of July 29, 1900, King Umberto attended an athletic competition in Monza.
-Having been the target of previous assassination attempts, the King usually wore a protective vest under this coat, but because of the extreme heat – and against the advice of his security team – he chose not to wear it that evening.
+Having been the target of previous assassination attempts, he usually wore a protective vest under this coat, but because of the extreme heat, and against the advice of his security team, he chose not to wear it that evening.
 In the crowd was Gaetano Bresci, an anarchist who was out to avenge the deaths in the Bava-Beccaris massacre.
-Leaving the competition at around 10:30 pm, the king returned to his carriage for the brief trip back to the Royal Villa of Monza.
-While the King was acknowledging the crowd who had come to see him, Bresci came forward and fired four shots.
-The king was hit three times – his shoulder, his lung, and his heart.
-The King slumped forward in the carriage, allegedly saying “I think I’m hurt” and lost consciousness.
+Leaving the athletic competition at around 10:30 pm, King Umberto returned to his carriage for the brief trip back to the Royal Villa of Monza.
+While he acknowledged the crowd who had come to see him, Bresci came forward and fired four shots.
+King Umberto was hit three times, in his shoulder, his lung, and his heart.
+He slumped forward in the carriage, allegedly saying “I think I’m hurt” and lost consciousness.
 The carriage quickly rushed back to the Royal Villa, where, despite the doctors’ efforts to save his life, King Umberto I died at 11:30 pm.

-The King’s body was returned to Rome where his funeral and burial took place on August 9.
-His remains were interred in the Pantheon, beside his father.
-Umberto I would be the last Italian King to be buried in Italy until the remains of his son were later returned to the country in 2017.
+King Umberto’s body was returned to Rome where his funeral and burial took place on August 9.
+His remains were interred in the Pantheon in Rome, Italy beside his father.
+King Umberto I would be the last Italian King to be buried in Italy until his son’s remains were later returned to the country in 2017.

-In honor of his father, Umberto’s son had a chapel monument built – the Expiatory Chapel of Monza – at the site where King Umberto was killed.
-It sits near the entrance to the Royal Villa of Monza and was inaugurated on July 29, 1910 – the 10th anniversary of the King’s assassination.
+In honor of his father, Umberto’s son Vittorio Emanuele III, King of Italy had a chapel monument, the Expiatory Chapel of Monza, built on the site where King Umberto was killed.
+It sits near the entrance to the Royal Villa of Monza and was inaugurated on July 29, 1910, the 10th anniversary of the King’s assassination.

 What happened to Gaetano Bresci?